nilsnark/aegir-drift-docs/docs/engine/systems.md

 The ECS system in Phase Space partitions state across dimensions using **DimensionInstanceRegistry**.
 This ensures:

-- Entities are isolated to their respective dimensions.
+- Entities are isolated to their respective dimensions, enabling independent simulation domains.

-- Systems operate only on entities within the same dimension.
+- Systems operate only on entities within the same dimension, ensuring consistency and scalability.

+Dimension sharding is a core design goal of the engine, not just a future roadmap item.
+It allows the engine to scale to millions of entities while maintaining deterministic behavior.
+For more details, see the dimension documentation in `docs/engine/dimensions/overview.md`.

 ### PocketSystem Example

-The **PocketSystem** manages:

-- State for pocket dimensions, including time dilation and entry/exit effects.

-- Synchronization with the DimensionInstanceRegistry to ensure consistency.

-For more on dimensions, see `docs/engine/dimensions/overview.md`.
+The **PocketSystem** is a specialized system that manages the unique properties of pocket dimensions.
+It handles:

+- **Pocket state management**: Tracks the lifecycle and properties of pocket dimensions.
+- **Time dilation effects**: Ensures that time flows differently within pockets, as defined by their physics profiles.
+- **Entry and exit synchronization**: Manages transitions of entities into and out of pocket dimensions, ensuring consistency with the **DimensionInstanceRegistry**.

+This system is tightly integrated with the dimension-aware ECS shards, leveraging the registry to partition and synchronize state effectively.
+For more on pocket dimensions, refer to `docs/engine/dimensions/pocket.md`.

 ## How contexts can extend the ECS